ArashK1002/Genetic-Algo/README.md

 P
 m
 ​
- , an individual undergoes mutation by assigning new random values for 𝑥 x and 𝑦 y.
+ , an individual undergoes mutation by assigning new random values for x and y.
 Population Update

 The next generation consists of mutated offspring and selected parents.